 Yes, as long as it is not on our wine list.
-A corkage fee of $15 will be billed to your account.
+A corkage fee will apply and be billed to your account.

 We do not offer room service.

-No, charges in the dining room are posted to the Memberís membership account.
+No, charges in the dining room are posted to the Member's membership account.